Teaching Fellow Application

 At Breakthrough Twin Cities, our teachers are students.
-With our Teaching Fellowship, we recruit and train high school and college students who are passionate about education themselves – and can truly relate to our kids like no one else.
+Through our Teaching Fellowship, we recruit and train college and select high school students who are passionate about education themselves – and can truly relate to our students like no one else.
 Sound like you?
 Join us!

-Breakthrough’s highly rated teaching fellowship takes place every summer.
-With its “all-day, every day” nine week commitment, Breakthrough’s trademark summer teaching fellowship is very intense.
-It is a lifestyle more than a job … an unmatched opportunity to make a real impact on students and the world.
-Fellows teach two courses, plan field trips and special events, and give parent conferences.
+Breakthrough’s highly rated Teaching Fellowship takes place every summer.
+With its “all-day, every day” nine week commitment, Breakthrough’s trademark summer Teaching Fellowship is very intense.
+It is a lifestyle more than a job… an unmatched opportunity to have a real impact on students.
+Fellows teach two core courses, plan field trips and special events, and participate in parent conferences.
 By the end of this experience, you will definitely know if teaching is the right path for you.

-- An opportunity to teach rigorous academic courses in math, science, literature, writing, and electives with the support of an experienced instructional coach!
+- An opportunity to teach rigorous academic courses in Math, Science, Literature, Social Studies, and electives with the support of an experienced Instructional Coach!

-- A chance to work with a fun, supportive, diverse faculty comprised of other amazing students
+- An opportunity to work with a fun, supportive, diverse faculty comprised of other amazing students.

-- Are currently juniors or seniors in high school or college undergraduates (the last summer of eligibility is the one following your college graduation, so college seniors are eligible to apply)
+- College undergraduates or current juniors or seniors in high school (the last summer of eligibility is the one following your college graduation, so college seniors are eligible to apply)